 Recruitment Marketing 101: Part 2August 1, 2018

 Not every employee or coworker in your office can be team players or even know how to be part of a team.
+In an office environment, this skill is crucial but not always apparent.
 How do you know if your employees are team players?
 How can you learn which candidates are team players during the interview process?
 You might not think that working with a group is vital for every role.
 Even if someone doesn’t work with others that frequently, it’s an extremely crucial trait that every employee must possess.

 What’s a team player?
 There are many definitions of a team player.
 The longstanding universal one goes like this: someone who goes along and always supports the company program.
 Many find this definition old and outdated due to the ever-changing workplace.
 In today’s innovative world, it could be defined as someone who provides meaningful feedback, asks the right questions without creating friction between coworkers, and prioritizing their team over their personal success.

 Knowing how to interview is the best way to assess a job candidate’s teamwork skills.
 What are some essential team player qualities that you should look for in an interview that can ensure you’ll hire a strong candidate?

 Qualities of a team player Reliable.
 Ensuring candidates are reliable will not only help you make sure they complete their work on time, but also those other individuals can rely on them, too.
 Ask about deadlines or a time a coworker needed them to come through for them, despite being under pressure for their own responsibilities.